longtw/codelong/README.md

 hello world

-this is the first code,l like software.
+this is the first code.